krupalshah/Composer/README.md

 ### FAQs
 #### Q: What are the key differences with already established alternatives such as `RxJava`?

-A: The key differences with `Composer` and other established frameworks have been well stated above:
+A: The key difference between `Composer` and other established frameworks has been well stated above:
 > There are many libraries out there which allow doing this very effectively.
 However, many of them are either not available for all platforms or require a steep learning curve.
 Composer does not aim to provide an extensible API for managing asynchronous tasks.
 Instead, it aims to provide a minimal, easy to use API which can be useful for the scenarios where interdependency between such tasks forces you to write boilerplate code for managing state, validating conditions or handling errors.

-Having said that, the frameworks such as `RxJava` are obviously far more advanced alternatives to what `Composer` is.
+Having said that, the frameworks such as `RxJava` are far more advanced alternatives to what `Composer` is.
 However, the fact that `RxJava` does require a steep learning curve and more importantly, you have to think with a different paradigm (Reactive Programming), it is worth re-inventing the wheel.

-Also, not-so-nice thing about `RxJava` is the number of operators you have to understand in order to organize your asynchronous tasks.
-It may sound too opinionated but if the structure and organization of your asynchronous calls is pretty straightforward, then it would be nice to have much simpler alternatives to `RxJava`.
+Also, the not-so-nice thing about `RxJava` is the number of operators you have to understand in order to organize your asynchronous tasks.
+It may sound too opinionated but if the structure of your asynchronous calls is pretty straightforward, then it would be nice to have much simpler alternatives to `RxJava`.

-To summarize, comparing the `Composer` with `RxJava` is same as comparing a cat with a leopard!
+To summarize, comparing the `Composer` with `RxJava` is the same as comparing a cat with a leopard!
 The use cases for `Composer` depend upon the complexity of what you want to achieve and how much simplicity you can afford over extensibility.

 #### Q: On which thread will I receive all the errors?
 Is there a way to control it?
 A: The `ErrorStream` always transmits an error synchronously on the thread it is being called upon.
-So, if you call `Composer.startWith()` and all subsequent chaining methods only from a main thread, you will receive all the errors on a main thread.
+So, if you call `Composer.startWith()` and all subsequent chaining methods only from the main thread, you will receive all the errors on the main thread.

 However, please note than you can always detach and glue `Composable` as required.
-So, if you chain some of your asynchronous tasks and then move further chaining on another thread, errors will also be received on the that thread from the point you detached the chain.
+So, if you chain some of your asynchronous tasks and then move further chaining on another thread, errors will also be received on that thread from the point you detached from the first chain.

 Regarding the control over thread for receiving errors, `ErrorStream` takes a function as an argument and so you can always enforce the threading behaviour in its implementation.

 #### Q: On which thread the synchronous tasks will be executed?
 A: The synchronous tasks will be run on the thread the method is being called upon.

 For ex.
-If you are calling `then...Synchronously` from a main thread, then the task provided with it will be run on a main thread.
+If you are calling `then...Synchronously` from the main thread, then the task provided with it will be run on the main thread.
 If you are calling the method from a background thread, the task will also be run on a background thread.
 However, the key difference with other method variants is that `then...Synchronously` variants will always wait for the task to complete and not dispatch the control to downstream until the task is finished.